Robin van der Vleuten

 Running Hapi with Passenger on Heroku

-Before it changed it’s name to Passenger, the application server was called mod_rails and used as module within Apache HTTPD to get your Ruby on Rails applications up and running.
+Before it changed its name to Passenger, the application server was called mod_rails and ran as a module inside Apache HTTPD for Ruby on Rails applications.

 bash